+0 Score change

 Auditor noted timing differences and accepted management's explanation: "Contractual milestone flexibilities reviewed and confirmed."

-The auditor raised the issue and accepted a management explanation that was not supported by the contract template.
-The auditor's acceptance does not make the treatment correct.
+Auditor raised the issue, then accepted a management explanation the contract template doesn't support.
+Acceptance doesn't make the treatment correct.

 Bank Statement — Axiom December 2024